Daychounieh: Overview

 Daychounieh native people are from Sakr, Khoury and Abou Khalil families.

-Etymology

 Geography

 Daychounieh is 11 km to the Capital (Beirut), 26 km to the Province Administrative Center (Baabda) and 15 km to the Caza Administrative Center (Jdeideh).

 Daychounieh is accessible from Mansourieh main road.

 Beirut River flows east to west from Lebanon's mountains passing through Daychounieh to the Mediterranean Sea.

 Demographics

 As of 2009, Daychounieh houses a population of approx. 800, of which 98 constitute the electorate and 153 are native residents.

 The number of residences is approx. 250.